mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Given a range of input currents, a sense resitor value, and ADC input voltage range, find an apporpriate CSA gain.

 # PCB Design/Layout
+- What are some general rule of thumbs for board routing?

+## Stackup
+- What material would I want for conduction layers?
+- How to choose how many layers for PCB?
 - How to choose board stackup?
-- What material would I want for conduction layers?
-- Sense resistor routing
+- What should be routed on each layer?
+What should be routed on inner layers vs top/bottom layer?

-## Diff Pairs
+## Diff Pairs (PCB Perspective)
+Diff paris from board layout/design perspective, as opposed to SI perspective.
 - What's a differential pair?
 - How should it be routed?
 What are advantages/disadvantages?
 - How does it improve noise immunity?
 - When are they typically used?

-# Embedded Systems

-## Communication Buses
-A lot on GPIO design is very applicable, those are in the Analog Electronics section.
+## Sense Restistor Layout/Routing
+- How do you route a current sense resitors?

-- What are the three common communication protocols?
+- What's a kelvin connection for a sense resistor?
+What are the tradeoffs?

+## Power Supply Layout/Routing
-- How do they (I2C, SPI, UART) work?
+- How do you route decoupling vs bulk capacitors?

+## Manufacturing/Design for Manufacturing (DFM)
-- What's the difference between I2C and SPI?
+- What's the difference between surface-mount and through-hole components?
+Any tradeoffs?
-- Which is faster?
-Why?

-### I2C
-- Why are pullups needed?
-How do you spec them?
+- How can you design a PCB for manufacturing?
+- What are a few test stations you would see on an electronics manufacturing/assembly line?
 - How do you increase rise time on I2C?
 - Why would rise time be too slow on I2C?
 - If the logic low state of signal doesn't reach logic-low threshold of device, what could be happening?